Resources for WRTG 3020: Conversations on the Law

 - Congressional Research Service (CRS) Reports CU

 The Congressional Research Service (CRS) is the research arm of Congress.
 CRS reports are short (usually) background briefs prepared for members of Congress on any issue that is a topic of discussion.
-They are well researched, non-partisan, and include bibliographies that lead to more information.

 Sources for Information on the Law

 - Lexis/Nexis Academic CU Extensive coverage of news, legal and business information.

 - Legal Access to primary and secondary legal sources.

 Law reviews Law review articles are great sources of information.
 Not only do they provide scholarly analysis of legal issues, they also contain extensive footnotes to “primary” sources like cases, laws and regulations.
 Coverage: full text access back to early 1980s.

 Federal and State Cases Full-text judicial opinions from all federal, state and US territories’ courts